-In Arizona, many of us see our dogs and cats as much more than pets - they're members of our family.
+In Arizona, many of us view our dogs and cats as more than just pets.
+They're members of our family.
 We want to keep them safe, especially from threats around our home.

-Coyotes are a fairly common threat to dogs and outdoor cats in Arizona.
-While they're mostly found in rural areas, I've seen them more and more in residential areas.
+Coyotes pose a significant threat to dogs and outdoor cats in Arizona.
+While they're primarily found in rural areas, I've seen them increasingly in residential areas.

 Canva